sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedaH/yajurvedaH/kapiShThalakaThasaMhitA.md

 SANDHI

- The Kapiṣṭhala ms. presents the following variations from the Kāṭhaka [usage](# "See also MaitS.
+ The Kapiṣṭhala ms. presents the following variations from the Kāṭhaka usage[^6]—

+[^6]: "See also MaitS.
 I, p.
-XXXIX,")—
+XXXIX,"

  (a) Final a in hiatus is occasionally lengthened—tā ṛtavaḥ IV, 6; sāṛcchatu V, 2 (six times); imā eva V, 8 for ima eva; saṃvatsarā ṛcā VI, 5; lokā ṛdhyāVIII, 6; prayogā ṛṣiḥ XXX, 8; devalokā āhavanīyo XXXI, 4; upadhīyantā iti XXXI, 11; hitā ṛtūn, prajāyatā ṛtavyā XXXI, 12; avarundhā ṛbhūṇāṃ XXXI, 16; dakṣiņatā udañcaḥ XXXI, 17; cinutāṛdhnoti, cîyatā ṛtavā XXXI, 18; pitṛlokā ṛdhnuyām XXXI, 19; cinutā ṛdhnoti XXXI, 20; avarundhā ṛṣabheṇa XXXVII, 3; parājayāmahā iti, tā ṛtubhyo XXXVIII, 3; itāāhutiḥ XXXIX, 3; tā ādīyamānāḥ XXXIX, 4; digbhyā eva XXXIX, 5; vaiśvānarā upāvasṛjyate XL, 4; vidadhiṣyā (ms. ṣṭā) iti XLII, 3; unmucyamānā eti XLV, 43; lokā āpaḥ XLVII, 10; lokā āsan XLVIII, 8.
 As would be seen from these examples, the Maitrāyaṇīya rule that only the unaccented -e and -as followed by an accented initial vowel are changeable to ā, is not strictly observed in the few cases quotable from our ms.